Last updated:

 Tameem Rahman

-Tameem Rahman is a professional SEO copywriter from Canada.
-He has a world-class education on strategic marketing from the renowned Schulich School of Business at York University.
-He also studied neurolinguistics, copywriting, and digital marketing under industry-leading copywriters at the one and only University of Toronto.
-Now he runs his own publication, writes for 400k monthly readers, and serves multiple 6-7 figure clients worldwide.
+Tameem Rahman is a Canadian SEO copywriter with a strategic marketing background from York’s Schulich School of Business.
+Trained in neurolinguistics and digital marketing at the University of Toronto, he now runs his own publication, writes for 400k+ monthly readers, and works with 6–7 figure clients globally.